nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-02/lab/README.md

     - Your module names for each lab project
     - Instructions for how to run each lab project
     - Instructions for how to test each lab project
-    - Embedded UML diagram images (double check this works!)
+    - Embedded UML diagram image for Part 2 of Lab (double check this image shows up correctly!)

 Be sure to delete any placeholder content if you use `README-template.md`.
 Once you've ensured your `README.md` is correct, within Canvas submit a link to your `README.md`